openshift/oadp-operator/blogs/data-mover/data-mover-overview.md

 by relocating snapshots into an object storage location during backup of a stateful application.
 These snapshots are then available for restore during instances of disaster scenarios.
-This blog will discuss the different volumeSnapshotMover components and how they work together to complete this process.
+This blog will discuss the different VolumeSnapshotMover components and how they work together to complete this process.